shunlog/OOP_lab_5/README.md

 ## System evolution
 One question we might ask is
 > How does the system evolve given some particular initial parameters?

 Specifically, we can look at how the number of customers changes over time, and compare different situations:
-- it's a new restaurant and only a hanful of people know about it
+- it's a new restaurant and only a handful of people know about it
 - the restaurant recently got lots of recognition due to a very successful ad

 So, given these initial conditions